thinkmobiles/UAE_TRA_iOS/README.md

 ### Contribution guidelines ###

-* Write code on new branch from develop
+* Write code on new branch from develop name like - _issue_ISSUE_NAME
 * Push new branch for review
 * Set issue on tracker to status OnHold
 * Wait review